MatthiasKainer/rcop/Readme.md

 Here are the command line options you can use with rcop:

 `--dont-exit-on-errors` or `-e`: By default, the command line utility exits with a non-zero exit code when it encounters an error.
 If you pass this option, it will print the error message and continue running.
-`--allow-caps-types` or `-c`: Allow all defined commit types to be uppercase as well as lowercase (e.g., "feat" and "FEAT").
+`--ignore-case` or `-i`: Allow all defined commit types to be uppercase as well as lowercase (e.g., "feat" and "FEAT").
 `--types` or `-t`: This option allows you to override the commit types and the required fields for each commit type.
 For example, if you want to add a commit type named `feature` that requires a field named `scope`, you can pass the following argument: `--types "feature=scope"`.
 You can specify multiple commit types by separating them with semicolons, like this: `--types "fix=scope,description;feature=scope,body"`.

 ## Examples